-Transport and Main Roads may elect to nominate a greater frequency such as monthly if desired or nominate high frequency for areas around sensitive environments.
+The department may elect to nominate a greater frequency such as monthly if desired, or nominate high frequency for areas around sensitive environments.

-9.1.3 Administrator and principal audits
+9.1.3 Administrator and Principal Audits

 The Administrator or the Principal may undertake compliance audits of the Contractor's sediment and erosion control measures and provide feedback.